hhandika/yap/README.md

 ### Step 1.
 Generate a configuration file

-The first step for working on yap is to generate the config file for subsequent analyses.
-The config file is just a simple .conf or .csv file that contain the sequence name for the clean-read folders and the path to the raw read.
+The first step for working on yap is to generate a config file for subsequent analyses.
+The config file is a .conf or .csv file that contain the sequence name for the clean-read folders and the path to the raw read.
 In some pipelines, you may do this manually.
 In yap, the app write it for you.
-It is simplify and speed-up the workflow and also avoid typing errors when it is done manually.
+It simplifies and speeds-up the workflow and also avoid typing errors when it is done manually.
 By default, yap will generate .conf file The command is as below:

 ```Bash
 yap new -d [directory-to-raw-read-fastq-files]